iamGeoWat/MinimalistDesktopSwitch/README.md

-## Toggle Toolbar, Dock and Icons visibility with one click to create minimalistic look of your Mac
+## Toggle Toolbar, Dock and Icons visibility with one click to create minimalist look of your Mac

 - How To Use
 	1. Clone this repository